Skip to main content

 3. On the right side of the page, click Create.

-• Connection Information Settings
+• Connection Settings

-• Connection name: Fill in a unique name that has business significance.
+• Name: Enter a unique name with business significance.

-• Host: The database connection address.
+• Server Address: Database connection address.

-• Port: The service port of database.
+• Port: Database service port.

-• username: The database username.
+• Username: The database username.

 • Password: The database password.

-• Advanced settings
+• Advanced Settings

-• CDC Log Caching: Mining the source database's incremental logs, this feature allows multiple tasks to share incremental logs from the source database, avoiding redundant reads and thus significantly reducing the load on the source database during incremental synchronization.
-Upon enabling this feature, an external storage should be selected to store the incremental log.
+• CDC Log Caching: Mining the source database's incremental logs.
+This allows multiple tasks to share the same source database’s incremental log mining process, reducing duplicate reads and minimizing the impact of incremental synchronization on the source database.
+After enabling this feature, you will need to select an external storage to store the incremental log information.

-• Contain table: The default option is All, which includes all tables.
+• Contain Table: The default option is All, which includes all tables.
 Alternatively, you can select Custom and manually specify the desired tables by separating their names with commas (,).

-• Exclude tables: Once the switch is enabled, you have the option to specify tables to be excluded.
+• Exclude Tables: Once the switch is enabled, you have the option to specify tables to be excluded.
 You can do this by listing the table names separated by commas (,) in case there are multiple tables to be excluded.

-• Agent settings: Defaults to Platform automatic allocation, you can also manually specify an agent.
+• Agent Settings: Defaults to Platform automatic allocation, you can also manually specify an agent.

-• Model load time: If there are less than 10,000 models in the data source, their information will be updated every hour.
+• Model Load Time: If there are less than 10,000 models in the data source, their schema will be updated every hour.
 But if the number of models exceeds 10,000, the refresh will take place daily at the time you have specified.

-6. Click Connection Test, and when passed, click Save.
+6. Click Test, and after passing the test, click Save.

 tip

-If the connection test fails, follow the prompts on the page to fix it.
+If the connection test fails, please follow the prompts to resolve the issue.

 FAQ